 Then, since I was making them for other food bloggers, I had to cram in some more trends and interesting ingredients.
 Browned butter adds a nutty richness (though I am sure you could do without browning the butter).
-I was falling like cashews don’t get enough love in the cookie world, so I tossed them in, I went with white chocolate for sweet pockets with a more subtle flavor than milk or dark, and cranberries just feel so festive and add a tart contrast to the sweet butteriness of the other ingredients.
+I feel like cashews don’t get enough love in the cookie world, so I tossed them in, Because I love white chocolate oatmeal cookies, I went with white chocolate for sweet pockets with a more subtle flavor than milk or dark.
+And of course, cranberries are festive and add a tart contrast to the sweet, buttery flavor of the other ingredients.
 I’m kind of in love!
 And don’t they look Christmas-y?!?!

-In retrospect, I might have given them a sprinkle of sea salt, but perhaps that would have been food trend overload, y’think?
+In retrospect, I might have given them a sprinkle of sea salt, but perhaps that would have been food trend overload.
+What do y’think?

-Enjoy Flourless Browned Butter White Chocolate Cranberry Cashew Oatmeal Cookies with some milk, put them out on your Christmas cookie platter, take them to a cooke exchange yourself, or package them up and send them off to someone special!
+Enjoy the cranberry cashew white chocolate oatmeal cookies with some milk, put them out on your Christmas cookie platter, take them to a cookie exchange yourself, or package them up and send them off to someone special!
 A little crisp, a little chewy, and so full of flavor, I hope you love them, and I hope Brittany at Kitchenette, Robyn at Almacucina, and Jessica at Someplace That’s Green enjoyed them, too!

 What is the worst Secret Santa gift you ever received?